 Chrome Extensions and other tools: This is a more tactical and technical tool for sourcing candidates.
 For example: what levels of personalization should you be using?
 Dan Louks even has a presentation called "27 Chrome Extensions For Recruiter Productivity."

-The 2018 McQuaig Global Talent Report will be out soon, with data from more than 300 companies about the most effective recruiting channels.
-Sign up to get your free copy here.
+The 2018 McQuaig Global Talent Report is now available, with data from more than 500 companies about the most effective recruiting channels.
+Download your copy now.

 The caveat in this area: don’t just throw tech at your issues because it’s “hot” or “new” or anything.
 A lot of recruiting teams make that mistake when figuring out how to get better at sourcing candidates.
 Instead, this is the flow you need to follow: